-- Probabilistic Visibility Testing Problem (PVTP): compute the probability that a given segment $s \in S$ is visible from a given query point q. - Probabilistic Visibility Counting Problem (PVCP): compute the expected number of segments in S being visible from q.
+- Probabilistic Visibility Testing Problem (PVTP): compute the probability that a given segment $s \in S$ is visible from a given query point q, denoted by PVTP(q). - Probabilistic Visibility Counting Problem (PVCP): compute the expected number of segments in S being visible from q, denoted by PVCP(q).

 Our results.
-We first show that PVTP is #Pcomplete.
+We first show that PVTP is #P-complete.
 We then turn our attention to the special case where z = 2.
 We present an algorithm running $O(n \log n)$ time that answers PVTP.
 Then, we present a simple way of putting n uncertain segments into a data structure of size $O(n^4)$ such that queries can be answered in $O(\log n)$ time.
-Finally, we focus our attention to PVCP whose complexity class is unknown to us.
+Finally, we focus our attention to PVCP.
 Here, we present a polynomial-time 2-approximation algorithm that approximately solves PVCP.
 We then show how to preprocess S into a data structure of size $O(n^4)$ in order to approximately answer each query in $O(\log n)$ time.
+At the end, by using a result of [3], we improve the approximation factor from 2 to 1.5.